Canned foods America grew up on

 1950s: Armour Star Treet

-Joining SPAM and Prem was Treet, another canned luncheon meat made with chicken and pork, and sold by Armour Star.
-Invented in the 1930s, it was known for its smoky flavour and its popularity soared though the 1940s and 50s.
+Joining Spam and Prem was Treet, another canned luncheon meat made with chicken and pork, this time sold by Chicago company Armour Star.
+Known for its smoky flavor, it was first on shelves in the 1930s and then saw its popularity soar throughout the next few decades.

 1950s: Armour Star Corned Beef Hash